 Advocate: a trained confidential support person.

 Fear of punitive response from the college should not impede a student’s willingness to call for help in such situations.
 In cases of physical assault or sexual misconduct, the student coming forward with a complaint shall not face campus conduct charges related to alcohol or other drugs.
 When a student experiences a physical or psychological crisis while under the influence of alcohol or other drugs, neither the student in crisis nor the student(s) calling for help will be subject to punitive disciplinary action.
 Educational measures to prevent future incidents may still apply.
-Please be advised that criminal/civil processes function separately from campus procedures and may or may not effect each other.
+Please be advised that criminal/civil processes function separately from campus procedures and may or may not affect each other.
 This amnesty policy applies only to campus conduct procedures.

 Anonymous Reports: through a secure website, a person can submit anonymous reports related to any misconduct at the College.
 All reports of sexual misconduct are routed to the Title IX Coordinator.
 The College does not know the identity of the person reporting but has the ability to communicate with them through the website to offer resources and options.
 Anonymous Reporting is available on EthicsPoint.